Forces loyal to president seize parts of Yemen's economic hub

-ADEN Forces loyal to Yemen's president said they had seized strategic buildings in the southern city of Aden on Monday after a five-hour battle, escalating a civil conflict threatening to split the country in two.
+ADEN Forces loyal to Yemen's president said they seized strategic buildings in the southern city of Aden on Monday after a five-hour battle, escalating a civil conflict that threatens to split the country in two.

-The militias supporting Abd-Rabbu Mansour Hadi wrested parts of Yemen's economic hub from security forces allied to the Houthi movement, including its main power station and intelligence headquarters, sources said.
+The militias supporting Abd-Rabbu Mansour Hadi wrested control of parts of Yemen's economic hub from security forces allied to the Houthi movement, including its main power station and intelligence headquarters, sources said.

 The country's north is dominated by the Shi'ite Muslim Houthis, who completed a takeover of the capital Sanaa last month.
 In the south, forces loyal to Hadi and separatists aiming to restore the former South Yemen appear to be in charge.

 U.N.
-Yemen envoy Jamal Benomar tweeted on Monday that he had visited Hadi, who is still under house arrest at his residence.
+Yemen envoy Jamal Benomar said on his Twitter account on Monday that he had visited Hadi, who is still under house arrest at his residence.

-Benomar said he had briefed Hadi on the U.N.
-Security Council resolution adopted on Sunday calling for an end to his house arrest and that of his government.
+Benomar said he briefed Hadi on the U.N.
+Security Council resolution adopted on Sunday that called for the unconditional end to his house arrest and that of his government.

-The United Nations Security Council on Sunday urged the Houthis to quit government institutions, threatening further steps if the violence does not stop.
+The United Nations Security Council on Sunday called for the Houthis to quit government institutions, threatening further steps if the violence does not stop.

-Minister of Information Nadia al-Sakkaf tweeter that she had also visited Hadi on Monday, adding he had a heart condition and was "quite ill".

 The GPC said on Monday it had withdrawn its objection, boosting chances of a consensus in multi-party talks on picking a new national administration.

-Violence has escalated recently, filling the political vacuum left in January when the Houthis seized the presidential palace and forced Prime Minister Khaled Bahah's government to resign.
+Violence has escalated recently, filling the political vacuum left in January when the Houthis seized the presidential palace, also forcing Prime Minister Khaled Bahah's government to resign.

 Tens of thousands of Yemenis demonstrated in several cities on Saturday against Houthi rule as clashes between Houthis and Sunnis in a southern region left 26 dead.

-"The situation is under control and what has happened is being dealt with," a Defense Ministry website quoted him as saying.
+"The situation is under control and what has happened is being dealt with," a Defence Ministry news website quoted him as saying.

-Turkey becoming the latest country to withdraw its diplomats from Sanaa on Monday, following the closure of the embassies of the United States, major European nations and Saudi Arabia in recent weeks.
+Turkey becoming the latest to withdraw its diplomats from Sanaa on Monday, following the closure of the embassies of the United States, major European nations and Saudi Arabia in recent weeks due to the wider unrest.

 (Additional reporting by Mohammed Ghobari in Sanaa, writing by Maha El Dahan, editing by Sami Aboudi and Tom Heneghan)